gabrielmcg/Docker-docs/ops/README.md

 <ul class="ul">
-<li class="li">Splunk App for Windows Infrastructure - see <a class="xref" href="https://splunkbase.splunk.com/app/1680/" target="_blank">https://splunkbase.splunk.com/app/1680/</a></li>
+<li class="li">Splunk App for Windows Infrastructure version 1.4.4.
+The Splunk App for Windows Infrastructure is not compatible with The Splunk Add-on for Windows 5.0 at this time.
+See <a class="xref" href="https://splunkbase.splunk.com/app/1680/" target="_blank">https://splunkbase.splunk.com/app/1680/</a></li>

-<li class="li">Splunk Add-on for Microsoft Windows - see <a class="xref" href="https://splunkbase.splunk.com/app/742/" target="_blank">https://splunkbase.splunk.com/app/742/</a></li>
+<li class="li">Splunk Add-on for Microsoft Windows version 4.8.4 - see <a class="xref" href="https://splunkbase.splunk.com/app/742/" target="_blank">https://splunkbase.splunk.com/app/742/</a></li>

+<li class="li">Splunk Add-On for Microsoft Active Directory version 1.0.0 - see <a class="xref" href="https://splunkbase.splunk.com/app/3207/" target="_blank">https://splunkbase.splunk.com/app/3207/</a></li>

-<li class="li">Splunk Add-on for Microsoft Windows DNS (if this is not installed on central Splunk, you will see yellow icons on some dashboards with
+<li class="li">Splunk Add-on for Microsoft Windows DNS version 1.0.1 (if this is not installed on central Splunk, you will see yellow icons on some dashboards with
 the message <code class="ph codeph">eventtype wineventlog-dns does not exist or is disabled</code>) -  see <a class="xref" href="https://splunkbase.splunk.com/app/3208/" target="_blank">https://splunkbase.splunk.com/app/3208/</a></li>

-<li class="li">Splunk Supporting Add-on for Active Directory (if this is not installed on central Splunk, you will see yellow icons on some dashboards with
+<li class="li">Splunk Supporting Add-on for Active Directory version 2.1.7 (if this is not installed on central Splunk, you will see yellow icons on some dashboards with
 the message <code class="ph codeph">eventtype wineventlog-ds does not exist or is disabled</code>) - see <a class="xref" href="https://splunkbase.splunk.com/app/1151/" target="_blank">https://splunkbase.splunk.com/app/1151/</a></li>

 </ul>